714-294-2125

 cannot inform the listener that they are listening to a list when no parent is indicating the presence of a

-list and the type of list; and - Certain ARIA roles must contain particular children, which is
+• Certain ARIA roles must contain particular children, which is

 important because for each role, WAI-ARIA explicitly defines which child and parent roles are